-You can do it.
-I know you can, because I believe anyone can, provided they understand that the best cocktails consist of two basic elements:
+You can do it. we know you can, because we believe anyone can, provided they understand that the best cocktails consist of three basic elements:

 - Great ingredients